KenanJones/everyday-things/README.md

 ## Versions
 The following are the versioning changelogs.

+## Version 0.1.2
+In this version, we introduced the basic usage of *polymorphsim*.
+We create a basic main driver to put a bunch of bottles into a collection.

 ## Version 0.1.1
 We decied that `Bottle` should be be intantiated, so we set the class to `abstract`